dark-teal-coder/project-data-analysis-pandas-titanic-survival/README.md

 ## Repository Description

-The project uses Python to ...
+The project uses Python Pandas library to analyze Titanic data from Kaggle to answer the question "What categories of passengers were most likely to survive the Titanic disaster?".
+The data set can be obtained at [Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic/data).

 ## Installation